sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Purpose

-To elaborate on a strategy for providing IITB with an alternative IT solution delivery model, in parallel with the conventional existing one.
+To provide IITB with a definition for a Target State IT Solution Delivery Model, and a roadmap to get there.

 The strategy includes:

-1. A **guiding policy**, which serves to set automatic decisions when this alternative IT solution delivery model is used
+1. A **guiding policy**, which serves to set automatic decisions that defines the Target IT Solution Delivery Model
-2. A **coherent set of actions** (an action plan), which serve to operationalize the alternative IT solution delivery model
+2. A **coherent set of actions** (an action plan), which serve to operationalize the Target IT Solution Delivery Model

-The intent behind this strategy is to communicate a decision by the CIO on a path forward (the Guiding Policy), and what investments will be needed to operationalize that decision (the coherent set of actions).
-These coherent set of actions are intended to be formalized in the next ESDC IT Plan iteration once the Strategy is approved.
+The intent behind this strategy is to communicate a decision by the CIO (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).

 ### Business Case